 Healthcare on the island is majorly financed by the government with primary, secondary, and tertiary healthcare centers scattered around the island.
 These hospitals and clinics provide basic healthcare for minor ailments and injuries.
 Doctors and other medical staff are well trained and speak English.
 There are private hospitals, clinics, labs, and with shorter lines and better infrastructure and services.
 Snowbirds should remember to travel with comprehensive travel insurance to help offset medical costs.

-- Weather: The winter weather in Antigua and Barbuda will normally be hot during the day and hot/warm during the night.
+- Weather: The fall, winter, and spring weather in Antigua and Barbuda will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Antigua and Barbuda you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.